 - 3 c milk

-- 2 to 3 cups shredded cheese (I used cheddar, provolone, and Parmesan)–save some for the top
+- 2½ c shredded cheese (I used a combination of cheddar, provolone, and Parmesan)--save some for the top

-- Meanwhile, boil water and cook pasta using package instructions.
+- Meanwhile, boil water, add a pinch of salt and cook pasta following package instructions.
 Drain and reserve.

 - Mix in the spinach, it will wilt in the heat of the sauce.

-- Transfer to 2 small or 1 large casserole pan, top with remaining cheese and breadcrumbs.
+- Transfer to a baking dish (or 2 smaller ones) top with remaining cheese and bread crumbs.